Top Mortgage Questions

 In most cases, if you have an escrow account for taxes and the bill is for the current taxes due, we will obtain the tax bills from the tax collector.
 If you have an escrow account for taxes and the tax bill is for delinquent taxes due, please call us via 800-822-5626.
 If it is necessary to send a copy of your tax bill to us, we will request it prior to the due date.
 The mailing address is:

 Attn: Tax Department

 P.O.
 Box 1804

 Dayton, OH 45401-1804

 Please note, for customers in the states of PA, CA, VA, MD, NJ, ID, IA, ME, and CT: Supplemental, interim and/or special/additional assessment tax is not escrowed.
 You are responsible for paying these bills.
 In addition, if you do not have a tax escrow account, you will need to pay the bill prior to the due date.

-What should I do if I receive a Private Mortgage Insurance (PMI) renewal notice and a bill requesting payment?
+What should I do if I receive a Hazard Insurance renewal notice and a bill requesting payment?